You Should own Quality Sunglasses

 Truth is, you’re never too young or too old to wear sunglasses.
-Children particularly spend more time outdoors than adults.
-As damage from the sun is cumulative over time, children must wear sunglasses as young as possible.
+Children have larger pupils and spend more time outdoors than adults.
+As damage from the sun is cumulative over time, children should wear sunglasses as young as possible.
 In fact, 50% of our lifetime U.V. exposure occurs by the age of 18.

 With that said, don’t wait any longer to protect your vision from the damaging effects of the sun.

 Dr. Jeff Sciberras is well-versed and happy to help you find the perfect sunglasses.
-At Dr. Sciberras’ office, you’ll discover an extensive selection of fashionable sunglasses that meet every budget.
-From Polaroid to Polo, his goal is to provide you with the best vision and value in protective, well-made, and comfortable sunglasses.
+At our eye care clinic, you’ll find a selection of fashionable sunglasses that meet every budget.
+From Polaroid to Polo, our goal is to provide you with the best vision and value in protective, well-made, and comfortable sunglasses.